hamperbot/hamper-plugin-template/README.md

-hamper-plugin-template
+Hamper Plugin Template
 ======================

-Base template for a simple external Hamper plugin.
+Base template for a simple external Hamper plugin, based on Cookiecutter.